uvicmakerlab/conferenceMaterials/english5002013/panelComments.md

-# English 500 Panel (Erin Kelly's Seminar @ UVic)
+# English 500 Panel (Erin Kelly's Seminar)

-11 October 2013, 3:30 pm (with Stephen Ross and Aaron Mauro)
+11 October 2013, 3:30 pm (with Stephen Ross and Aaron Mauro) at UVic

 ## To you, what is digital humanities?